differentpla-net/differentpla-net.github.io/_posts/2022/2022-10-15-kustomize-nginx.md

 Note that you need the namespace, because otherwise Kustomize messes up the above step, and doesn't fix up the deployment correctly.
 See [kustomize#1301](https://github.com/kubernetes-sigs/kustomize/issues/1301).

+Also note that, because the configmap has a suffix (based on a hash of the content of the files), and that suffix is used by the deployment, every time you push a new configmap, you're effectively pushing a new deployment.
+This means that your pods will be redeployed every time.
+If this seems like overkill, you can turn off the suffix generation.
+I didn't bother.

 ## Links

 - <https://scriptcrunch.com/change-nginx-index-configmap/>